Insurance for your business

 Malpractice – for bodily injury, illness or death of clients caused by your negligence

-Professional indemnity – for breach of confidentiality, dishonesty, and libel/slander
+Indemnity – for breach of care, confidentiality, or dishonesty

 Can’t see what you need?
 Call us on and we’ll talk it through.